jslefche/sem_book/docs/02-Global_estimation.md

 where $\Sigma$ is the modeled covariance matrix, $S$ is the observed covariance matrix, $p$ is the number of endogenous variables, and $q$ is the number of exogenous variables. $tr$ is the trace of the matrix (sum of the diagonal) and the $^{-1}$ is the inverse of the matrix.

-Maximum-likelihood estimators have a few desireable properties, principally that they provide unbiased estimates with a sufficiently large sample size and they are invariant to the scales of the variables.
+Maximum-likelihood estimators have a few desireable properties, principally that they are invariant to the scales of the variables and provide unbiased estimates based on a few assumptions:

-A number of assumptions accompany maximum-likelihood fitting:
   - variables must exhibit multivariate normality.
-Oftentimes this is the not case: dummy variables, interactions and other product terms have non-normal distrbutions.
+Oftentimes this is the not case: dummy variables, interactions and other product terms have non-normal distributions.
 However, $F_{ML}$ is fairly robust to violations of multinormality, especially as the sample size grows large.
   - the observed matrix $S$ must be positive-definite.
 This means there are no negative variances, an implied correlation > 1.0, or redundant variables (one row is a linear function of another).
   - finally, $F_{ML}$ assumes sufficiently large sample size.